AdobeDocs/commerce-testing/src/pages/functional-testing-framework/section/index.md

 ## Principles

-The following conventions apply to MFTF sections:
+The following conventions apply to Functional Testing Framework sections:

 -  `<section>` name must be alphanumeric.
 -  `*Section.xml` is stored in the _Section_ directory of a module.